Definition

 Endless Scrolling and SEO - does that fit together?

-Endless scrolling, or Infinite Scrolling, is great for the user experience, but it can be a real catch-22 for SEO.
+Endless scrollingor also called Infinite Scrolling, is super for the User Experience, but it can be a real catch-22 for SEO.
 Here are a few reasons why:

 1. content crawling

-Search engines like Google need to find your content crawlto index it.
-When you Endless scrolling there is a good chance that not all of the content will be captured.
+Search engines like Google need to find your Content crawlto index it.
+When you Endless scrolling there is a good chance that not all of the Content is recorded.
 Google also has to "scroll", so to speak, and that is not possible with Endless scrolling not so simple.
-If important content is stuck in the scroll queue and not crawled, you are at a disadvantage.
+When more important Content is in the scroll queue and is not crawled, you are at a disadvantage.

 2. pagination and page structure